Migelowe History, Family Crest & Coats of Arms

 The ancestors of the Migelowe surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in the settlement of Migley in Durham, or in the place named Midgley in the West Riding of Yorkshire.
 The surname Migelowe belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Migelowe family

-Another 197 words (14 lines of text) are included under the topic Early Migelowe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Migelowe research.
+Another 100 words (7 lines of text) are included under the topic Early Migelowe History in all our PDF Extended History products and printed products wherever possible.